Quincy Morgan

-Quincy Demond Earl Morgan (born September 23, 1977) is a former American football wide receiver in the National Football League (NFL) for the Cleveland Browns, Dallas Cowboys, Pittsburgh Steelers, and Denver Broncos.
+Quincy Demond Earl Morgan (born September 23, 1977) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Cleveland Browns, Dallas Cowboys, Pittsburgh Steelers, and Denver Broncos.
+He played college football for the Kansas State Wildcats, earning first-team All-American honors in 2000.
 With the Steelers, he won Super Bowl XL over the Seattle Seahawks.
-He played college football at Kansas State University.

-Early years
+Early life

 Morgan attended South Garland High School in Garland, Texas.
 In football, he was a three-year letterman.
 As a junior, he was named All-State by The Dallas Morning News.
 As a senior, he received Team's Most Valuable Player, All-Area, All-Conference, All-State and prep All-American honors.

 College career

 Morgan enrolled at Kansas City Kansas Community College during the spring of 1998, where he ran track.
 He transferred to Blinn Community College at the end of the year.
 As a freshman, he helped the team win the Junior College National Championship.
 As a sophomore, he had 38 receptions for 645 yards, 9 touchdowns and was considered one of the top wide receivers in Junior College.
 He transferred to Kansas State University after the season.

 As a junior, he posted 42 receptions for 1,007 yards, a 24-yard average (school record) and 9 touchdowns.
 As a senior, he registered 64 receptions (fifth in school history) for 1,166 yards (school record), an 18.2-yard average and 14 touchdowns (school record).

 Morgan finished his college career with 106 receptions (sixth in school history), 2,173 yards (third in school history), a 20.5-yard average (school record) and 23 touchdowns (second in school history).
 He became one of only seven KSU players to catch more than one hundred passes, one of only four players with more than 2,000 receiving yards, second with eight 100-yard games.
 He was also the only Wildcat to notch 1,000 receiving yards in two consecutive seasons.